hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/),
 and an external Vault cluster for a stateless production installation.

-The following table provides high level server recommendations and is meant as a guideline.
+The following table provides high level server recommendations, and is meant as a guideline.
 Of particular note is the strong recommendation to avoid non-fixed performance CPUs, or “Burstable CPU” in Azure terms, such as B-series instances.